hassan-sh/dev-line-front-end/README.md

 ## License

 This project is **not licensed** for use, redistribution, or commercial purposes.
-All rights reserved by the author.
+All rights reserved by the author 'HASSAN ALSHEHARI'.

 ## Getting Started